 How do we know it is working?
 Today over 30% of Loyal’s companies have a woman CEO, which is ten times the industry average.
 And Loyal’s founders are similarly racially diverse.

-It is also a statistical fact that VCs are bad at predicting which companies will win.
+Process, Not Chance: It is also a statistical fact that VCs are bad at predicting which companies will win.
 So Loyal allocates only small amounts to start, and optimizes follow-on investing, using a multi-stage Darwinian process where winners continually emerge over time.

-Fund structure is also re-examined.
+Trade In or Out: Fund structure is also re-examined.
 LPs want to be able to access their money; entrepreneurs want long term capital.
 So Loyal’s core Startup Index Fund has no end date, yet also prices and transacts quarterly.
 In effect the fund acts as its own secondary market, so investors have better liquidity.

-And Loyal’s founding partners don’t like the concept of annual management fees as the main compensation mechanism.
+Aligned Incentives: Loyal’s founding partners don’t like the concept of annual management fees as the main compensation mechanism.
 So the Startup Index Fund fees are tied to investors receiving real gains and liquidity.

 Loyal minimizes negative selection bias, and reduces bad actor risk, by sourcing deals through two global networks where they have multiple deep relationships, and can act as insiders.